 Michigan 4-H Animal Science Sportsmanship Award

-Want to learn more about the 2016 winner, Wyatt Mazich from Shiawassee County?
-A high-quality, detailed nomintion allows the selction committee to become more familiar with the candidate.
-Read his nomination letters here: Mazich letter #1 and Mazich letter #2
+Want to learn more about a past winner?
+A high-quality, detailed nomination allows the selection committee to become more familiar with the candidate.
+Read sample nomination letters here: Mazich letter #1 and Mazich letter #2

 4-H Sportsmanship Activity Series

 A series of activities that can be used at club meetings, events or other youth activities to create a better understanding of the concept of sportsmanship and begin practicing important sportsmanship skills.
 These activities, just 5-20 minutes in length, are great for club meetings or larger groups.

 - Common Ground

 - Sportsmanship Role Play